CPSECapstone/zzs-femr/README.md

 * [Play Framework](http://www.playframework.com/)

+### CI
+This repo uses Github Actions workflows for continuous integration, which can be found under the Actions tab in Github (https://github.com/CPSECapstone/zzs-femr/actions?query=workflow%3A%22Scala+CI%22).
+The Scala CI workflow runs 'sbt test' whenever code is pushed or a pull request is made to the main branch.

 ### Installation and Deployment

 For detailed instructions regarding installation and deployment, please follow the directions in the following link.